Code-Institute-Submissions/Chessapp/README.md

             New Game -> Switch to Black -> Switch to White -> New Game

 + Full web page checks :
-     - Tested all of the below on Mobile (iphone 6/7/8) ,desktop (firefox and chrome) and Ipad screens
+     - Tested all of the above on desktop (firefox and chrome) - *Other Screen sizes not implemented
      - Ran the web page for any html/css errors on https://validator.w3.org/

+## Deployment

+The Web pages was deployed through following :
++ Set up  a index html and css folder and all the associated iages  in the master branch  folder
++ Setup github pages through https://help.github.com/en/enterprise/2.14/user/articles/configuring-a-publishing-source-for-     github-pages

+## Acknowledgements
+ Thanks for Code institute and their awesome tutor support team along with my mentor :)